SOUTH AFRICAN SWEET RICE

 - 2 cinnamon sticks

 - Firstly, for this recipe it is crucial to use white rice/pudding rice or milk rice & not parboiled or basmati rice as it will not turn out the same.
 I purchased white rice at a local spice shop.
-I only used 250 grams as I did not want to make a huge batch.

 - Place the white rice in a medium sized bowl.